| |

 Instructions

-1. If you're making the larger, 10 serving batch, then combine all of your herbs together in a glass jar and shake to combine.
+• If you're making the larger 10 serving batch, combine all of your herbs together in a glass jar and shake to combine.
 You can also put them into a coffee grinder and give it a few pulses to break up the chamomile and blend everything together well.

-3. Sweeten with stevia or beautiful raw honey if desired and drink as needed throughout the day.
+• Sweeten with stevia, if desired, and drink as needed throughout the day.
 This tea is particularly helpful right after a meal and before bedtime.

 Check out our thorough review of one of Rosemary Gladstar’s best books in our blog post here.